 - Keeping the child in the same school system

-- Who serves as the child’s main caretaker
+- Who serves as the child’s main caretaker or a primary caregiver

 - Each parent’s mental and physical health